 “I thought you said it couldn’t get past the stairs!”
 Nayleen demanded, glancing at it from behind the steel and wooden beams.

 “Okay, I was wrong, but the gate should at least slow it down some!
 Go, go!”
 Varhi shouted.
 Sairek was already ahead of them, leading the way back.
-They didn’t get very far past the T intersection before there was another crash of wood and steel that sounded behind them and the sound of some stones falling somewhere.
+They didn’t get very far past the T intersection before there was another crash of wood and steel that sounded behind them and the sound of some stones falling and crumbling somewhere behind as well as all around them.

 “I don’t think the gate slowed it down!”
 Nayleen glared at Varhi.

-Geez–!!
-All I did was take some damn papers!
+“Son of a bitch–!!
+All I did was take some damned papers!
 Why is it so angry–!?”
 Varhi shouted with a concerned glance back behind himself.

 Rounding around into a turn westward past the intersection until they reached the end of the widened room and towards the long tunnel filled with lots of crystals, they were sprinting when suddenly the wall exploded in front of them.
-Sairek who was in front, had to shield himself using his staff to protect himself as best as he could as they skidded to a halt.
-When the dust cleared, Sairek looked up and took a couple of steps backwards in fear as the floating crystals formed into a vague humanoid shape, which could have stood about a dozen feet tall if it wasn’t hunched over in the tunnel that was only about eight feet in height.
+Sairek at the front let out a frightened yelp and had to shield himself using his staff and arm to protect his face from the rubble that pelted him as best as he could while they all skidded to a halt.
+When the dust cleared, Sairek looked up and took a couple of steps backwards in fear as the floating crystals formed into a vague humanoid shape once again, which could have stood about a dozen feet tall if it wasn’t hunched over in the tunnel that was only about eight feet in height.
 Sairek felt himself abruptly pulled back as Varhi switched places with Sairek and got in front of the Prince, unsheathing his sword out and positioned himself into a combat stance.

 “Varhi, you can’t fight that!”
 Nayleen protested.

 “Run back the way we came and slip past it through the opening it just created and get out of the cave.
-I’ll distract and stall it then join you guys afterwards.”
+I’ll distract and stall it then circle back around to join you guys afterwards.”
 Varhi commanded.
 “And don’t you start protesting!
 Do it!
 Now!”

 The other three began backing up before turning back around, sprinting the way they just came from.
 As if their movements urged it into action, the golem began to shift its shape some and rush forward.
 Varhi reacted, swinging his sword up to slash at one of the crystals leading the front of its shape that looked vaguely like a fist, which seemed to “deflect” it back some and recoil, halting its advancement.